Truck driver abducted, rescued from ex-IAS probationer Puja Khedkar's house | Law-Order

 ''We traced the vehicle and the victim to a bungalow belonging to Puja Khedkar,'' the official said.

 ''A team from Rabale police station had come in connection with the case of kidnapping of a truck driver, who was traced to Manorama Khedkar's bungalow in Pune.
-When the police team reached her bungalow for the investigation, she did not cooperate with them and allegedly obstructed them from discharging their duties,'' Pune's Chatushrungi police station's senior inspector Uttam Bhajanawale said.
+When the police team reached her bungalow, she did not cooperate and allegedly obstructed them from discharging their duties,'' senior inspector Uttam Bhajanawale of Pune's Chatushrungi police station said.

-He said after the road rage incident, the two car occupants, instead of taking the truck driver to a police station, took him forcibly in their vehicle to Manorama's bungalow.
+He said that after the road rage incident, the two SUV occupants forcibly took the truck driver in their vehicle and brought him to Manorama's bungalow.

-''The team had come to probe the matter, however, Manorama Khedkar allegedly obstructed them from discharging their duties and did not cooperate with them,'' said Bhajanawale.

-Following a complaint by a Rabale police officer, a case has been registered by the Chatushrungi police in Pune against her under BNS section 221 (obstructing any public servant in the discharge of his public functions), he said.
+Following a complaint by a Rabale police officer, a case has been registered by the Chatushrungi police against Manorama Khedkar under BNS section 221 (obstructing any public servant in the discharge of his public functions), he said.

-The Navi Mumbai police have also issued a notice to Manorama Khedkar to appear before them for questioning.
+The Navi Mumbai police have also issued a notice to her to appear before them for questioning.

 ''Further investigation is underway to identify the kidnappers and their motive,'' the police added.